PilotOfGolf/PLA-Recycling/README.md

   Solution B: Create an open source PLA recycling machine.

   Option B is the better option, because well... open source.
 Also, doing this means that it is both cheaper for everyone to build, and anyone can design new versions.

-  This won't be an easy endevour though.
-I will need as much help as I can get.
-So, join the discord server! https://discord.gg/wU8wEXCHkt